steffytw/mongodb-learning/README.md

 ```

 ## updated age of lisa without set to 56
-The name is gone and the age is updated.Id is same .
+The name is not there and the age is updated.Here the Id is same.
 ```
 MongoDB Enterprise atlas-ojbtmw-shard-0:PRIMARY> db.users.update({ name :"Lisa"},{age:56})
 WriteResult({ "nMatched" : 1, "nUpserted" : 0, "nModified" : 1 })